phi16181/python_prework/README.md

 <hr></hr>

 There are numerous resources where one can get help and numerous tutorials, although many arent really for novice Python users.
-We feel strongly that <a href="http://greenteapress.com/thinkpython2/thinkpython2.pdf">Think Python</a> is a good starting point for Python beginners if you'd like to continue your journey there after working through this pre-work.
+I feel strongly that <a href="http://greenteapress.com/thinkpython2/thinkpython2.pdf">Think Python</a> is a good starting point for Python beginners if you'd like to continue your journey there after working through this pre-work.